Pearson-Higher-Ed/compounds-ng/README.md

 Anything inside the `<compound />` directive will be treated as a React Component, and handed off to a custom ReactDOM.render based parser.

-This means that naything inside the directive **MUST** have a single root.
+This means that anything inside the directive **MUST** have a single root.
 You can wrap multiple components in `<div />` or `<span />` tags to get to a single root element.
 This markup is more or less treated as if it was JSX, but the change from 'class' to 'className' is handled for you.

 This directive will **ONLY** render components from **pearson-compounds**.